The Parable of the Sower, 1-23

 The parable of the Sower occupies an important place in our Lord’s teaching. (a) It is one of the longer parables; (b) It comes with our Lord’s own explanation; (c) It was spoken at a critical time in his ministry, when his hearers were being challenged to respond decisively to his call; (d) It may be seen as a key to the other parables.

-He got into a boat – The Received Text inserts the definite article, ‘suggesting that there was a definite ship known to, or owned by, the disciples during Jesus’ ministry.
+He got into a boat – Is there an undesigned coincidence here?
+The Received Text inserts the definite article, ‘suggesting that there was a definite ship known to, or owned by, the disciples during Jesus’ ministry.
 This would make sense given their background (cf. Matt 4:22; Jn 21:3).
 This fits with Jesus’ request for a small vessel to be ready for him (Mk 3:9), and Jesus using a ship owned by Simon in Luke 5:3, which might well be ‘the ship’ later referred to in 8:22.’
-But, given the weakness of the textual reading, it would be wrong to draw this inference from it.
+But, given the weakness of the textual reading, we should be hesitant about drawing this inference from it.

 13:3 He told them many things in parables, saying: “Listen!
 A sower went out to sow.
 13:4 And as he sowed, some seeds fell along the path, and the birds came and devoured them.
 13:5 Other seeds fell on rocky ground where they did not have much soil.
 They sprang up quickly because the soil was not deep.
 13:6 But when the sun came up, they were scorched, and because they did not have sufficient root, they withered.
 13:7 Other seeds fell among the thorns, and they grew up and choked them.
 13:8 But other seeds fell on good soil and produced grain, some a hundred times as much, some sixty, and some thirty.
 13:9 The one who has ears had better listen!”